Shopify/argo-admin-template/docs/ExtensionPoints/ProductSubscription/README.md

 ## Extension Points

-Product subscription extension has multiple extension points.
-Each is triggered by a different merchant action, receives different data, and has a different responsibility.
+The Product subscription extension uses multiple extension points.
+Each is triggered by a different merchant action, receives different data, and is responsible for handling a distinct part of the subscriptions experience.

 The different extension points are: